 St Marys Church is directly next door,

 The building dates from the 15th century, with many subsequent alterations.
+The brick façade dates from the 19th century.
 The pub can apparently be traced back as far as 1360.

 Closed and empty when visited in April 2022, having been repossessed by the building's owners.